MouleShital/my-website/README.md

 Updates made on master on Github before rebase

-# Repo Purpose
+## Repository Purpose

-This file is just a readme file.
+This will be a change that conflicts with whatever is on the remote side.
 This was edited locally.